Specific Objectives

 Examples

-• Direct: The length of the side a square varies directly with the perimeter of the square.
+• Direct: The length of the side of a square varies directly with the perimeter of the square.

 • Inverse: The temperature in my house varies indirectly (same as inversely) with the amount of time the air conditioning is running.